gvwilson/sdxjs/en/src/async-programming/index.md

 ## How can we handle errors with asynchronous code? {: #async-programming-errors}

 We created several intermediate variables in the line-counting program to make the steps clearer.
-Doing this also helps with error handling: to see how, we will build up an example in stages.
+Doing this also helps with error handling;
+to see how,
+we will build up an example in stages.